EthanHaque/garden_app/WRITEUP.md

 - **Polymorphic Associations:** The `Job` schema contains a `resultType` field (which can be `HtmlResult` or `PdfResult`) dynamically controls which collection the `result` field references.
 This allows for a clean and flexible way to associate a single job with different kinds of result documents.
 This can be expanded to other types of content.
+- **PDF Data Storage:** PDF images are stored on disk and served to the client and are visible in the UI.

 ### Cross-Cutting Concerns